noiseprotocol/noise_spec/noise.md

 full protocol name such as `Noise_XXfallback+psk0_25519_AESGCM_SHA256`.

 In some cases the sequential order of modifiers will specify different protocols.
-However, if the order of modifiers does not matter, they are required to be sorted alphabetically (this is an arbitrary convention to ensure interoperability).
+However, if the order of some modifiers does not matter, then they are required to be sorted alphabetically (this is an arbitrary convention to ensure interoperability).